playmast3r/init4-login-system/README.md

 A secure open-source login system using core php and mysql as backend.
 Built from scratch and with love.

 # Features:
-  1.SHA-256 with variable salt to store password.
+  1.SHA-256 with variable salt to store password

   2.Safe from: